So you’ve prepared your data, authored your model and packaged it to test it at scale as a recipe. Now let’s go ahead and train and test the model.

 vangeluw - Recommendations Model.

-We can also hyper-tune the Model by changing the Model Configuration.
+You can also hyper-tune the Model by changing the Model Configuration.
 To do that, you can change the number of recommendations and the sampling fraction.

 If you want to update the Model’s Configuration parameters, double-click one of the parameters and give it a new value.